 Northcape's preference is to invest in securities with voting rights and to exercise those rights to support improved governance practices.
 In certain markets, particularly in emerging countries, it may be necessary to invest in a class of shares that carries limited or no voting rights.
 This is typically a consequence of liquidity considerations, but other factors include the company's capital structure, or our strategy to manage currency exposure.
-In these cases, the best stewardship mechanism is considered engagement.
+In these cases, engagement is considered to be the best stewardship mechanism.